Currently viewing: Supporting our communities | Next: Directors' responsibility statement

 The Italtile and Ceramic Foundation

 - Bursaries: The Foundation funds and manages a bursary programme that sponsors students with extreme financial need and high academic potential.
 There are currently 10 tertiary students as well as seven high school students studying with funding from the Foundation.
 One chemical engineering student recently graduated from the University of the Witwatersrand and has found employment at a major soap manufacturer.

-- Hope School for the Disabled: The Foundation recently completed renovations to the girls' residence which houses approximately 50 girls.
+- Hope School for the Disabled: The Foundation completed renovations to the girls' residence which houses approximately 50 girls.
 The renovations comprised maintenance and repair of the building and bathrooms to provide the students with more space, privacy and independence.
 The Foundation will soon be working together with the school to renovate the boys' residence which currently houses 78 boys.

 - One School at a Time ("OSAAT"): Through OSAAT, the Foundation sponsors Forte High School in Soweto which currently has 2 002 learners.
 Funds donated to the school are channelled to projects such as PROJECT 100%, an extra lessons programme for all matric students aimed at continuously improving the matric pass rate of the school, as well as providing stationery, toiletries and other consumables.
-Forte High achieved a matric pass rate of 91% in 2017.
+Forte High achieved a matric pass rate of 88% in 2018.

 - Setlabotjha Primary School: The Foundation sponsors two programmes at the primary school:

-- Homework Support Programme: Through the READ organisation, this programme is aimed at improving the learners' language and reading skills; and
+- Homework Support Programme: Through the READ organisation, this programme is aimed at improving the learners' language and reading skills.

 - Field Band Foundation: Through participation in band activities, young people who might otherwise have little opportunity for constructive recreational activity, are taught the advantages of life skills such as commitment, competitiveness, teamwork, discipline and timekeeping.
 In so doing, the advantages of heightened self-esteem and associated self-confidence are inculcated.